 When a battery replacement is required, two separate tests shall be performed.
-The up-ramp test is from Point A to point D (see Figure A.1) and the down-ramp test is from point C to Point F. Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at $+T{max}$ °C and is then turned on.
+The up-ramp test is from Point A to point D (see Figure A.1) and the down-ramp test is from point C to Point F. Prior to starting the down-ramp at point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at $+T{max}$ °C and is then turned on.
+For ELT(DT)s the time between C and D on the down-ramp test is one hour.

-Figure A.1: Temperature Profile for Frequency Stability
+Figure A.1: Temperature Profile for Frequency Stability14